 Certified Nurse Midwives

 Kerrie E. Kuhl, CNM

-I graduated from University of North Dakota in 1990 with a nursing degree.
-I became a Navy nurse to see the world and was stationed in Oakland, California and Okinawa, Japan.
-After completing my service I attended the University of Colorado Health Sciences Center and received an MA in Midwifery.
-I love moms and babies and enjoy working at Women’s Health.
+Kerrie graduated from University of North Dakota in 1990 with a nursing degree.
+She became a Navy nurse to see the world and was stationed in Oakland, California and Okinawa, Japan.
+After completing her service she attended the University of Colorado Health Sciences Center and received an MA in Midwifery.
+She loves moms and babies and enjoy working at Women’s Health.

 Bonnie B. Sihler, CNM

-I’ve been practicing as a certified nurse midwife at Valley View since 2007.
-Originally from New York, I received my BS in Human Development and Family Studies from Cornell University before earning a BS in Nursing from Columbia University in 2000.
-In 2002, I completed my Masters in Nurse Midwifery at SUNY Downstate School of Medicine.
-After practicing for five years in a busy urban hospital in Manhattan, I was lured to the small community of Glenwood Springs where I treasure developing close relationships with the women and families who trust our practice with some of the most important moments in their lives.
-In my free time, my husband, our young daughters and I enjoy all the outdoor activities of mountain life.
+Bonnie has been practicing as a certified nurse midwife at Valley View since 2007.
+Originally from New York, she received her BS in Human Development and Family Studies from Cornell University before earning a BS in Nursing from Columbia University in 2000.
+In 2002, she completed her Masters in Nurse Midwifery at SUNY Downstate School of Medicine.
+After practicing for five years in a busy urban hospital in Manhattan, she was lured to the small community of Glenwood Springs where she treasures developing close relationships with the women and families who trust Women’s Health with some of the most important moments in their lives.
+In her free time, her husband and young daughters and her all enjoy the outdoor activities of mountain life.

 Carole A. Inglis, CNM